Nonprofit Resources

 Nonprofit Board Governance: Senior Leader Warning Signs to Watch For

-Many nonprofit organizations have questions about what good board governance should entail.
+Many nonprofit organizations have questions about what constitutes good board governance.
 In the first article in our series on nonprofit board governance, we discussed the goals and responsibilities of nonprofit boards and provided guardrails and directions for board members.
 In our second article, we explained the warning signs of poor nonprofit board governance and shared tips and tools to help if your board starts to get off track.

-It’s also vital to address the board’s responsibility to oversee the organization’s CEO/senior leader.
-What happens if the organization or board realizes that the senior leader may be at risk of compromising the organization’s behavioral standards?
+With these foundational elements in mind, it’s also vital to address the board’s responsibility to oversee the organization’s CEO/senior leader.
+What happens if the organization or board realizes that the leader may be at risk of compromising the organization’s behavioral standards?
 What steps should the board take to identify potential problems and correct any issues?
-In this third and final article in our series, we address what the board’s relationship with the senior leader should look like and explain warning signs that can indicate a possible issue.
+In this third and final article in the series, we address what the board’s relationship with the CEO/senior leader should look like and share warning signs that can indicate a possible issue.

-Elements of a Healthy Relationship Between the Board and Senior Leader
+Elements of a Healthy Relationship Between the Board and CEO/Senior Leader

-There are three keys to a healthy relationship between a nonprofit board and the senior leader: accountability, openness and transparency, and mutual respect.
+There are three keys to a healthy relationship between a nonprofit board and the CEO/senior leader: accountability, openness and transparency, and mutual respect.

-- Accountability – All people, in all walks of life, should have accountability for their actions, and your senior leader is no different.
-A good senior leader will recognize the need for accountability and will not question or feel threatened by it.
-Work with your senior leader to set up consistent accountability check-ins to make sure he or she is setting and striving toward goals that further the organization’s mission, as well as other key performance indicators.
+- Accountability – All people, in all walks of life, should have accountability for their actions, and your leader is no different.
+A good CEO/senior leader will recognize the need for accountability and will not question or feel threatened by it.
+Work with your leader to establish consistent accountability check-ins to ensure they are setting and striving toward goals that further the organization’s mission, as well as other key performance indicators.
 Ensure that accountability extends beyond the organization’s goals and mission to include the leader’s behavior and interpersonal interactions with subordinates, donors, and ministry beneficiaries.

 - Openness and transparency – In nonprofit organizations, every action needs to be above reproach.
-Nothing should be hidden from the board and there should be a strong flow of communication between the senior leader and the board.
-This will also help the board identify the warning signs we discuss below as well as areas where the senior leader may need some soul care.
-Explore what your leader is learning from time with God, and if that time is refreshing and a source of strength.
-Your board chair may want to consider having regular (though not necessarily frequent) check-ins on the leader’s spiritual life and the state of his or her soul.
+Nothing should be hidden from the board, and there should be a strong flow of communication between the CEO/senior leader and the board.
+This will also help the board identify the warning signs we discuss below, as well as areas where the leader may need some soul care.
+Explore what your leader is learning from time with God, and whether that time is refreshing and a source of strength.
+Your board chair may want to consider having regular (though not necessarily frequent) check-ins on the leader’s spiritual life and the state of their soul.

 - Mutual respect – Although mutual respect may seem like a basic element that doesn’t need to be stated, it is a vital component of a strong working relationship.
-Boards must respect boundaries and not try to do the senior leader’s job, while leaders must respect the board’s authority and recognize that the board’s role is to help and support them and the organization.
-And when conflicts arise, both the senior leader and the board should work to see the other’s point of view.
+Boards must respect boundaries and refrain from attempting to perform the CEO/senior leader’s job, while leaders must respect the board’s authority and recognize that the board’s role is to provide guidance and support them and the organization.
+And when conflicts arise, both the leader and the board should work to see the other’s point of view.

-Now that we’ve covered what a healthy nonprofit board and senior leader relationship looks like, let’s examine 10 warning signs of leadership issues that boards should be on the lookout for.
+Now that we’ve covered what a healthy nonprofit board and CEO/senior leader relationship looks like, let’s examine 10 warning signs of leadership issues that boards should be on the lookout for.

 10 Leadership Warning Signs to Watch For

 - Too much control.
-Because of our fallen, sinful nature, all leaders have to deal with some level of power hunger in their lives.
-This power hunger can manifest itself in many different ways, but watch for signs of an imbalanced power structure, such as your senior leader beginning to associate only with other “power” people, name-dropping, expressing loyalty only to themselves, or competing with other C-suite leaders within your organization.
-Consider whether the senior leader is comfortable bringing other leaders into board meetings (as appropriate), or if the senior leader seems to be isolating other leaders from the board.
+Because of our fallen, sinful nature, all leaders must contend with some level of power hunger.
+This can manifest itself in many different ways, but watch for signs of an imbalanced power structure, such as your CEO/senior leader beginning to associate only with other “power” people, name-dropping, expressing loyalty only to themselves, or competing with other C-suite leaders within your organization.
+Consider whether the CEO/senior leader is comfortable bringing other leaders into board meetings (as appropriate) or if they seem to be isolating other leaders from the board.

 - Resistance to accountability.
-Just as a culture of accountability between the board and the senior leader is crucial to a healthy relationship, resistance to accountability is a leadership warning sign.
-Everyone can benefit from having a group of people to meet with consistently and with whom they can discuss life honestly.
-To whom does your senior leader hold themselves accountable in their personal lives?
-Does your leader have friends, mentors, or other leaders he or she regularly meets and shares with?
+Just as a culture of accountability between the board and the CEO/senior leader is crucial to a healthy relationship, resistance to accountability is a leadership warning sign.
+Everyone can benefit from having a group of people to meet with consistently and discuss life honestly with.
+To whom does your leader hold themselves accountable in their personal lives?
+Do they have friends, mentors, or other leaders with whom they regularly meet and share?

 - Insufficient transparency.
-If the senior leader is not transparent with the board and others within the organization, there likely are deeper issues that need to be addressed.
-If the senior leader is vague or avoids communication with the board or other leaders within the organization, the board has a responsibility to investigate why communication is not open.
+If the CEO/senior leader is not transparent with the board and others within the organization, there likely are deeper issues that need to be addressed.
+If they are vague or avoid communication with the board or other leaders within the organization, the board has a responsibility to investigate why communication is not open.

 - No clear expectations.
-Without clear expectations and key performance indicators, the senior leader may head down a path that does not align with the organization’s goals or mission.
-The board is responsible for setting expectations for the senior leader.
-This should include job performance metrics as well as standards of behavior and conduct consistent with biblical standards of leadership identified in passages such as 1 Timothy 3, Titus 1:6-9, and others.
+Without clear expectations and key performance indicators, the leader may head down a path that does not align with the organization’s goals or mission.
+The board is responsible for setting expectations for the CEO/senior leader.
+This should include job performance metrics as well as standards of behavior and conduct consistent with biblical leadership standards, as identified in passages such as 1 Timothy 3 and Titus 1:6-9, among others.

 - Inadequate financial transparency.
 Financial transactions should never be hidden from the board.
-The board should increase its oversight of the organization’s financial transactions if your organization and senior leader cannot produce timely financial reports, there are large discretionary accounts without appropriate oversight, or personal expenses or expense reports without adequate documentation are reimbursed.
+The board should increase its oversight of the organization’s financial transactions if your organization and leader cannot produce timely financial reports, there are large discretionary accounts without appropriate oversight, or personal expenses or expense reports are reimbursed without adequate documentation.

 - Poor relationships with staff.
-Listen to C-suite leaders and others who raise concerns about the senior leader to the board.
-The other leaders interact with the senior leader frequently and likely have a thorough knowledge of that individual’s behavior and work style.
-Be very careful, however, to ensure that such communication, and the board’s response, is conducted in the proper context so that it does not undermine the senior leader’s authority or diminish the board’s reputation and standing.
+Listen to C-suite leaders and others who raise concerns about the CEO/senior leader to the board.
+The other leaders frequently interact with the CEO/senior leader and likely have a thorough knowledge of that individual’s behavior and work style.
+Be very careful, however, to ensure that such communication and the board’s response is conducted in the proper context so that it does not undermine the CEO/senior leader’s authority or diminish the board’s reputation and standing.

 - Family problems.
 Discussions about family and personal life may occur naturally during conversations with your leader.
-While you should be careful to not overstep boundaries and inappropriately pry into his or her personal life, you may learn of stresses and pressures your leader is experiencing.
-Being aware of these challenges can help you be prepared to address any issues that are taking place.
+While you should be careful not to overstep boundaries and pry inappropriately into their personal life, you may learn about the stresses and pressures your leader is experiencing.
+Being aware of these challenges can help you prepare to address any issues that arise.

 How to Help Your Leader Remain Healthy

-Leaders of nonprofits can experience many stresses and pressures that can lead to unhealthy and sometimes even unbiblical behavior.
-Proactive boards should consider providing their senior leader with access, at no cost to the leader, to some or all of the following resources periodically or on an ongoing basis:
+Nonprofit leaders can experience many stresses and pressures that can lead to unhealthy and sometimes even unbiblical behavior.
+Proactive boards should consider providing their CEO/senior leader with access, at no cost to the leader, to some or all of the following resources periodically or on an ongoing basis:

 - Professional and career coaching